-• Guided Study
+Guided Study

-At the conclusion of each school day, a 43 minute period has been established to give each student the opportunity to gather the days work prior to being released from school.
+At the conclusion of each school day, a 44 minute period has been established to give each student the opportunity to gather the day's work prior to being released from school.
 Each staff member will be assigned to a Guided Study and will assist students with this task.

-• Hall Passes
+Hall Passes

-When permission is granted to be away from a classroom, students MUST use the passes provided in their agenda book.
-Students are not to use other students' agendas.
+When permission is granted to be away from a classroom, students MUST use the E-Hall Pass System.

-• Health Services
+Health Services

-The school health aide advises and assists the principals and teachers in planning and carrying on a school health program.
-The school health aide DOES NOT diagnose any condition.
+The school nurse/health aide advises and assists the principals and teachers in planning and carrying on a school health program.
+The school nurse/health aide DOES NOT diagnose any condition.
 She/he administers over the counter or prescribed medication in the original container, ONLY with specific physicians' order and parents' written consent.
 Medication forms are available in the health aide's office or the physician's order may be faxed to the school.
 The health aide plans, schedules, and assists with all school screening examinations she/he interprets and follows up on all matters pertaining to the health of the pupil.